Scleroderma (which comes from the Greek meaning ‘hard skin’) is a connective tissue disease that affects the skin and other major internal organs.

-There are two main groups of scleroderma, and within each group there are further subsets:
+- There are 2 main groups of scleroderma, and within are further subsets:

 1. Systemic sclerosis - the systemic form of scleroderma, which affects the internal organs as well as the skin.